sanyaade-iot/blog/_posts/2014-11-12-introducing-the-19-dollar-photon.md

 Our community of developers, engineers, designers, students, and artists has grown to more than 20,000.
 Our team has grown to more than 20 people, including a number of our top community members, and spans the world, from our headquarters in San Francisco and office in Minneapolis to Norway, Poland and Shenzhen.

-We've learned a ton, and we've had the opportunity to build that knowledge and the amazing feedback we've received over the last year into a new product, which we're launching publicly tomorrow, and privately to our Kickstarter backers and community today.
+We've learned a ton, and we've had the opportunity to build that knowledge and the amazing feedback we've received over the last year into a new product, which we're launching today.
 Please welcome to the Spark family our newest addition: **the Photon!**

 <div class="full"><img src="{{ site.url }}/images/Photon.jpg"></div>